 - Total remission - to cure the patient.
 In some cases, chemotherapy alone can get rid of the cancer completely.

-- Combination therapy - chemotherapy can help other therapies, such as radiotherapy or surgery have more effective results.
+- Combination therapy - chemotherapy can help other therapies, such as radiotherapy or surgery, produce better results.

-- Delay/prevent recurrence - chemotherapy, when used to prevent the return of a cancer is most often used after a tumor has been removed surgically.
+- Delay or prevent recurrence - chemotherapy, when used to prevent the return of cancer, is most often used after a tumor has been removed surgically.

-- Slow down cancer progression - used mainly when the cancer is in its advanced stages and a cure is unlikely.
-Chemotherapy can slow down the advancement of the cancer.
+- Slow down cancer progression - chemotherapy can slow down the advancement of the cancer.

-- To relieve symptoms - also more frequently used for patients with advanced cancer.
+Chemotherapy may also help to relieve symptoms; this is more frequently used for patients with advanced cancer.